aliknd/aliknd.github.io/_projects/2023-11-01-project-number-2.md

 The application offers customization options tailored to individual user preferences, serving to both improve and safeguard participant privacy.
 Additionally, it incorporates elements of gamification, such as a star reward system, rewarding users for actively engaging in the research, encouraging them to record their conditions.
 Furthermore, the app possesses a robust feature that allows for the sending of reminders (notifications) to users, making it an effective tool for all types of digital health initiatives.

+You can find the code for this app in <a href="https://github.com/aliknd/BanAware_Mobile_App">this public repository</a> on Github.

 ![image](https://github.com/aliknd/aliknd.github.io/assets/96740009/6c68df63-82b6-4fed-9893-2d2148bfdeb6)